-Enabling BiDi (CMAQ531_WRF38_M3Dry_BiDi) slightly increases PM{2.5} concentrations throughout the year (Figs. 7 and S55), which is expected given that the effect of BiDi is generally localized to areas with high amounts of NH3 (e.g. crop lands), so the highly spatially and temporally averaged time series plots cannot highlight the heterogenous impact of BiDi.
-Areas with large agricultural production requiring frequent fertilization, such as the San Joaquin Valley (SJV) in California and the mid-western U.S., are expected to show a much larger impact from implementation of the BiDi option (Pleim et al., 2019).
+Enabling BiDi (CMAQ531_WRF38_M3Dry_BiDi) slightly increases $PM{2.5}$ concentrations throughout the year (Figs. 7 and S55), which is expected given that the effect of BiDi is generally localized to areas with high amounts of NH3 (e.g., crop lands), and thus the highly spatially and temporally averaged time series plots cannot highlight the heterogenous impact of BiDi.
+Areas with large agricultural production requiring frequent fertilization, such as the San Joaquin Valley (SJV) in California and the Midwest US, are expected to show a much larger impact from implementation of the BiDi option (Pleim et al., 2019).